renogomez/cc-2019-research-msk/README.md

 ### Stream processing platform

 Data stores somehow are based on the illusion of static data, using tables as the data abstraction.
 The *purpose of streaming platforms is to model change explicitly*, thinking in data flows and using a log as data abstraction.
-The figures is a visualization made by [Alooma](https://www.alooma.com) representing the idea of data stream.
+The following visualization made by [Alooma](https://www.alooma.com) represents the idea of data stream:

 ![streaming-platform](./img/datastream.gif)

 Both situations, data integration and events processing require new technological solutions.
-The data generated continuously by thousands of data sources that send data records (messages or events) simultaneously and normally in small sizes is called streaming data ([AWS 2018](aws-2018)).
-The ability to process/react in real time to messages/events is called stream processing.
+The data generated continuously by thousands of data sources that send data records simultaneously is called **streaming data** ([AWS 2018](aws-2018)).
+The ability to process/react in real time to messages/events is called **stream processing**.

 ## Apache Kafka

 Kafka is a distributing stream processing platform.
+Kafka got its start as an internal infrastructure system at LinkedIn.
+According to Jay Kreps ([Narkhede et al. 2017](narkhede-2017))

-Kafka is a publish/subscribe messaging system designed to solve the problem of managing continuous data flows.
+> Kafka tries to solve the problems related with handling _continuous flows of data_.

 For this reason, Kafka clusters are part of the data processing architecture of  a lot of companies like LinkedIn, Yahoo!, Twitter, Netflix, Spotify, Uber and many more.

-Kafka got its start as an internal infrastructure system at LinkedIn.
-According to Jay Kreps ([Narkhede et al. 2017](narkhede-2017)) Kafka tries to solve the problems related with handling _continuous flows of data_.

-### Undestanding Kafka
+### Understanding Kafka

 In Kafka, the data records are know as messages and they are categorized into **topics**.
 Think of **messages** as the data _records_ and **topics** as a database **table**.